JiBrok/jibrok.github.io/_docs/time-in-status/stopwatch-schemes.md

 key: time-in-status
 ---

-Схема устанавливает связи между project, issue type и конфигруацией секундомера.
+The diagram establishes the links between project, issue type and stopwatch configuration.
 [⭐️Timers and Stopwatches - Schemes and configurations](/docs/time-in-status/timers-and-stopwatches-schemes-and-configurations/)